 - Down Syndrome Diagnosis Network (DSDN): The mission of Down Syndrome Diagnosis Network (DSDN) is to connect, support and provide accurate information to families with a Down syndrome diagnosis

 - “Understanding a Down Syndrome Diagnosis” by Lettercase: Provides a library of resources that provide accurate, balanced, and up-to-date information for new and expectant parents learning about a diagnosis of Down syndrome and other genetic conditions.
 These resources contain the latest medical and developmental information about people with Down syndrome as well as local and national resources, pregnancy options and helpful visuals and graphics.
 This booklet has been reviewed by all the major medical organizations involved in expectant mothers’ health.

 - “A Promising Future Together” by the National Down Syndrome Society (NDSS): NDSS is the leading human rights organization for all individuals with Down syndrome; this PDF provides a guide for new and expectant parents.

 - Dear Future Mom is a heartwarming video message from 15 people with Down Syndrome to a future mom.

-- “If I Could Go Back” article and video: Parents of older children discuss what they would have told their former selves and new parents about what life would be like with a child who has Down syndrome.
+- “If I Could Go Back” video: Parents of older children discuss what they would have told their former selves and new parents about what life would be like with a child who has Down syndrome.
 Warning…you’ll need some tissues for the video!

 - Adoption: We understand that not all birth families feel they are able to meet the needs of children with Down syndrome.
 The National Down Syndrome Adoption Network provides information to birth families who may be seeking alternatives to parenting as they prepare for the arrival of their child.
 The network currently has over 200 registered families, each waiting to adopt a baby with Down syndrome.
 You may contact them directly at (513) 213-9615.